Whimsy Stick

 Pole structural rigidity

-The pole needs to resist lateral bending force without developing stress fractures over repeated use.
-The right flirt pole for high energy dogs uses materials with the right balance of flexibility and rigidity so it absorbs force without cracking.
+Resists lateral bending force without developing stress fractures.
+The right balance of flexibility and rigidity absorbs force without cracking.

 🔗